 The DA’s Office drew sharp criticism from City Council Vice President Jason Williams.
 “The DA’s policy instructing his prosecutors to argue that coronavirus is a reason to keep people in jail is inhumane and barbaric,” he said in a March 19 statement.
 “As this sobering crisis demands cooperation and thoughtfulness from all levels of government, this DA is using it as a strategy to keep poor nonviolent offenders in jail.”

-Since then, the Sheriff’s Office and medical contractor Wellpath have also deployed daily pulse oximeter staff for inmates and staff and are asking inmates “several targeted questions surrounding their activities and interactions over the past 14 days,” the Sheriff’s Office announced in a March 31 statement.
-The jail is also quarantining sick inmates and has suspended “non-essential visits,” including moving attorney visits and first appearances to video conferencing.
-The Sheriff’s Office is also providing free “soap and other toiletries” to inmates, according to the statement.
+Since then, the Sheriff’s Office and medical contractor Wellpath have also deployed daily pulse oximeter staff for imprisoned people and staff and are asking imprisoned people “several targeted questions surrounding their activities and interactions over the past 14 days,” the Sheriff’s Office announced in a March 31 statement.
+The jail is also quarantining sick imprisoned people and has suspended “non-essential visits,” including moving attorney visits and first appearances to video conferencing.
+The Sheriff’s Office is also providing free “soap and other toiletries” to imprisoned people, according to the statement.

 “The OPSO is also working to ensure that it is equipped with enough supplies to combat COVID-19 on a prolonged basis,” according to the statement.